ultraleap/driver_ultraleap/doc/DebugRequestAPI.md

   Hand-Mounted Display (HMD) tracker or desktop tracker (in meters).
 For example: `[1.0, 2.0, 3.0]`.

-- `enable_elbow_trackers`: A boolean indicating whether elbow trackers are enabled. `true` indicates enabled and `false` indicates disabled.
+- `enable_elbow_trackers`: A boolean indicating whether elbow trackers are enabled. `true` indicates enabled and `false` indicates disabled.[^1]

 - `external_input_only`: A boolean indicating whether only external inputs should be used.
 When `true`, only external inputs are used (other than for finger curl and skeleton bones).

-- `extended_hand_profile`:  A boolean indicating whether the extended hand-profile should be enabled.
+- `extended_hand_profile`:  A boolean indicating whether the extended hand-profile should be enabled.[^1]

+[^1]: This Setting requires a restart to take effect.
+If this is changed programatically, this will automatically request a restart from the user.

 ### Example